 Since the SDK can log conversions generated through the Apple iTunes App Store, Google Play Store, Amazon Appstore for Android, and other third parties, you should test conversion measurement without actually updating your mobile app listing in the production environment.
-First confirm that the TUNE SDK is successfully working before you update your mobile app in its respective app store.
+First confirm that the MAT SDK is successfully working before you update your mobile app in its respective app store.
 You can save an enormous amount of time, resources, and frustration by first testing that all functions are operational before updating your mobile app for the app store.
 For Android apps in the Google Play Store, make sure that your app is properly collecting the Install Referrer as described at Testing the Google Play Install Referrer.

 After you setup your test profile, generate a measurement URL:

 - In the navigation (on the left side), under the Applications section, expand Testing, and then click Test Mobile App.

 - On the Test Mobile App page, from the drop-down lists for each field (such as Mobile App,Partner,Campaign Type, Destination URL), make the appropriate selections so Attribution Analytics can automatically generate the appropriate measurement URL for your mobile app.

 - To append the device identifier (that you specified in your test profile) and/or other optional parameters, scroll down to the Parameters section, open the Identifiers for App-to-App Attributionaccordion menu and add the device identifier.
 As you type specific parameters to include, the measurement URL below updates and appends these values.

 - To send yourself an email with the updated measurement URL (which now includes your optional parameters), below the Measurement URL box, click the “envelope” icon as shown in the following screenshot.

 - In the new email window (that already includes the updated measurement URL in the body of the email), attach your .APK or .IPA file (ad-hoc app build), and then click Send.